alecthomas/vheap/README.md

 Why would you want to use this?

 It is useful for situations where you want very low overhead object creation and tight control over the layout of and access to, data.

-Its initial use will be as a search index, storing posting lists, document names, scoring information, and so on.
+Its initial use will be in a search index, storing posting lists, document names, scoring information, and so on.

 ## Example

 Creating a heap and adding some data:

     // Create a heap with an initial size of 32MB.